 Pages that explain the people behind the firm

-Law firm web design in Abilene, TX, should make the site feel easy to follow without making every firm look the same.
-Clear architecture helps potential clients understand the firm and helps search engines or AI tools read the structure.
+Law firm web design in Abilene, TX, should feel familiar in the right ways.
+Clear architecture helps potential clients understand the firm and helps search engines or AI tools recognize how the site is organized.

 Law firm website sitemap and architecture planning